Alexisalex1/Front-end-eindopdracht/README.md

 it should now work ....

 ### 4. Dependencies
 The following packages are required to be able to run the application.
-To install the packages (which is required and therefor mandatory) you will need to do the following:
+To install the packages (which is required and therefore mandatory) you will need to do the following:
 1. open your terminal,
 2. type the following command.
 This will install all the packages and so that you don't have to do that manually.
 ### `npm install`